Emmotes/ic_spoilers/docs/kthriss.md

     "id": 2357,
     "flavour_text": "",
     "description": {
         "desc": "Unlocks K'thriss' ultimate ability.
 When K'thriss uses his ultimate ability he summons a Shadow Demon that hovers behind him for $duration___2 seconds.
-For its duration, the Shadow Demon has various effects based on how many coins K'thriss has gathered since the last time the Shadow Demon was summoned."
+For its duration, the Shadow Demon has various effects based on how many coins K'thriss has gathered since the last time the Shadow Demon was summoned.", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
+                    "desc": "^^$kthriss_shadow_demon_desc"
+                }
+            ]
+        }
     },
     "effect_keys": [
         {